 A Word About Apple Cider Vinegar

 If the smell of apple cider vinegar bothers you since vinegar has a strong smell, you can add one of the following or your favorite essential oils into your application.
+Use this essential oil dilution chart to understand how to dilute your oils.
 If you want to leave it out, you can.
 Sea salt is alkaline and therefore helps to lower the acidity of the body even without the ACV and in the homemade foot bath.

-Regular Practice of a DIY Foot Bath Benefits For Those With:
+Regular Practice of a DIY Foot Soak Benefits For Those With:

 - Dry skin disorders